-Trains, boats and planes: How Kim Jong Un travels abroad
+Boats, planes and armoured train: How Kim Jong Un travels abroad

 When state media published photos of his visit to an army-run fishing station in May 2013, NK News observed a yacht in the background.

-There was no clear confirmation that the yacht, estimated to cost $7m, belonged to Mr Kim, or even how it was imported despite international sanctions on luxury goods.
+There was no clear confirmation that the vessel, estimated to cost $7m, belonged to Mr Kim, or even how it was imported despite international sanctions on luxury goods.

 Given the price, however, many international media outlets singled out the nation's ruler as the most likely owner.